rsinger86/drf-typed-views/README.md

 ## How It Works: Simple Usage

-For many cases, you can rely on some implicit behavior for how different parts of the request (URL path variables, query parameters, body) map to the parameters of a view function/method.
+For many cases, you can rely on implicit behavior for how different parts of the request (URL path variables, query parameters, body) map to the parameters of a view function/method.

 The value of a view parameter will come from...
 - the URL path if the path variable and the view argument have the same name, *or*: